logzio/documentation/docs/user-guide/app360/service-list.md

 The map lets you visualize your system architecture, understand the connections between elements, and focus on your services and operations.

-Use the filters to change the time frame, service, service, environment, and operations.
+The filters change the time frame, service, environment, and operations.
 You can choose to view the data according to the following:

 * **Request rate** - Number of requests per second, in numeral and graph view
 * **Latency** - The duration it takes data to travel in the environment, presented in milliseconds and graph view